chisui/dakka/thesis/main.md

 - Since Scala isn't a pure language actors can perform arbitrary operations in response to their behavior.
 - Akka expects messages to be immutable.

-There is also an alternative package to the described actor base package which adds type information to actors [@Akka-docu-typed].
-The main differences betweene those two packages is that actor references are parametrized by the type of message that the defining actor may handle and actors have to define what kind of message they may recieve.
+There is also an alternative package to the described actor base package which adds type information to actors[@Akka-docu-typed].
+The main differences betweene those two packages is that actor references are parametrized by the type of message that the defining actor may handle and actors have to define what kind of message they may receive.

 ## Cloud Haskell

 Cloud Haskell is described by its authors as a platform for Erlang-style concurrent and distributed programming in Haskell.

-Since Erlang-style concurrency is implemented using the actor model Cloud Haskell already provides a full fledged actor framework for Haskell.
-In addition there are rich facilities to create distributed Haskell system.
+Since Erlang-style concurrency is implemented using the actor model, Cloud Haskell already provides a full fledged actor framework for Haskell.
+In addition there are rich facilities to create distributed systems in Haskell.
 It doesn't make creating distributed systems in Haskell easy but is capable of performing the heavy lifting.

 Unfortunately Cloud Haskell has to be somewhat opinionated since some features it provides wouldn't be possible otherwise.
 The biggest problem is the fact that Haskell does not provide a way to serialize functions at all.
-Cloud Haskell solves this through the `distributed-static` package which requires some restrictions in the way functions are defined to work.
+Cloud Haskell solves the function serialization problem through the `distributed-static` package which requires some restrictions in the way functions are defined to work.

 ## Dependent Typing